-7. Computational Results
+7 Computational Results

-We present the numerical assessments of the proposed parallelization strategies in two steps.
+We present the computational assessments of the proposed parallelization strategies in two steps.
 We first study different versions of our parallel B&BC algorithms to evaluate the limitations and impact of the proposed acceleration techniques.
 The second part of the analysis is devoted to test the speedup and scalability of our parallel algorithms.
-Finally, we conduct a comparison between our exact algorithms and CPLEX to benchmark their performance.
+Note that we will not present the results for the cut propagation and cut generation strategies discussed in sections ?? and ?? because of their marginal impact on the performance over the considered test instances.

-7.1.
-Synchronized Parallel Algorithm
+7.1 Synchronized Parallel Algorithm